The Mall at Greece Ridge

 The Mall at Greece Ridge is located in Greece, New York, a suburb of Rochester, New York.
 It is managed by Wilmorite Properties.
 It contains 107 stores and restaurants in the main concourse.
-The mall's anchors are JCPenney, Boscov's, Dick's Sporting Goods, Apple Cinemas, Goodwill, CubeSmart Storage, and a free-standing Target.
+The mall's anchors are JCPenney, Boscov's, Dick's Sporting Goods, Apple Cinemas, Goodwill, StoreEase Self Storage, and a free-standing Target.
 Junior anchors are Burlington, Marshalls, Michaels, and Barnes and Noble.
 There are two vacant anchor buildings, formerly occupied by Macy's and Macy's Home Store.
 It also features a double-decker carousel.

-The mall is near the center of a long line of plazas, chain hotels, restaurants, and car dealerships which continues for several miles in each direction on Ridge Road (New York State Route 104).
+The mall is near the center of a long line of plazas, chain hotels, restaurants, and car dealerships that continues for several miles in each direction on Ridge Road (New York State Route 104).

 History

-The current mall complex began as two entirely separate adjacent shopping malls, Greece Towne Mall and Long Ridge Plaza.
+The mall complex began as two entirely separate adjacent shopping malls, Greece Towne Mall and Long Ridge Plaza.
 Greece Towne Mall opened on May 1, 1967, with a Sibley's department store and 13 other stores.
 By the end of the year, all 46 stores at the mall had opened.

 McCurdy's department store, a competitor of Sibley's, opened a freestanding store nearby on October 2, 1969.
 The Long Ridge Plaza shopping center was built around it, and opened on September 15, 1971.
 The new mall contained three additional anchor stores: Woolworth, J. B. Hunter, and B. Forman Co.
 A fifth anchor store, Sears, opened on February 1, 1972.
 J. B. Hunter closed in 1974, and JCPenney opened in its place in September 1975.

 In 1982, a new wing was added at Greece Towne Mall, with a Gold Circle (later Hills, and then Caldor.)
 In the late 1980s, talks to link the two malls to draw shoppers back to Greece escalated, when new malls opened in Irondequoit and Henrietta and when plans for a massive expansion of Eastview Mall were revealed.
 Wilmorite, which had developed Greece Towne Mall, acquired Long Ridge Plaza in 1989, and spent about $60 million on the merger of the two malls, with a new 300000 sqft connecting wing.
 Sibley's was renamed Kaufmann's in 1990.

 On March 15, 1994, the new combined mall opened as The Mall at Greece Ridge Center.
 At 1.6 e6sqft, it was the 4th largest mall in the eastern United States, and the 20th largest in the country.
 The mall is still the largest shopping center in the Rochester area.

-JCPenney moved from its original location to a newly built anchor store, which opened on May 4, 1994 in the new wing.
+JCPenney moved from its original location to a newly built anchor store, which opened on May 4, 1994, in the new wing.
 The old JCPenney was divided into a Burlington Coat Factory and a Lechmere, both of which opened in 1995.
 Woolworth's closed and was replaced by Dick's Sporting Goods in August 1994.